How to Install Docker?

-While the Community Edition Docker is a free Docker platform and is mostly suited for individual developers and small organizations, the Enterprise Edition Docker comes with licensing cost and is suitable for business-critical production apps.
-The Enterprise Edition comes with additional enterprise features such as Image Management, added security, container app management, etc.
+While the Community Edition Docker is a free Docker platform and is mostly suited for individual developers and small organizations, the Enterprise Edition Docker comes with licensing costs and is suitable for business-critical production apps.
+In addition, the Enterprise Edition comes with additional enterprise features such as Image Management, added security, container app management, etc.

-In this article, we will be discussing the installation steps for Docker CE on Linux as well as Windows Operating Systems.
+In this article, we will discuss the installation steps for Docker CE on Linux and Windows Operating Systems.